swatiLalwani/U.S.-Household-Energy-Intelligence-Multi-Stakeholder-Dashboard/README.md

 This project uses publicly available data from the U.S. Energy Information Administration.
 Data is free to use under EIA's open data policy: https://www.eia.gov/about/copyrights_reuse.php

----
-*Built as part of a data analytics portfolio demonstrating end-to-end data engineering and multi-stakeholder BI design.*